Boonie Bears: To the Rescue: Babu

-Lola's Grandfather
+Ted Marshall Sr

 The benevolent deceased father of the current CEO.
 Implied to seek wealth as much as his son in the past, Lola renewed his perspective and brought benevolence back to him yet again.

-Lola's Uncle
+Ted Marshall Jr

 The CEO of his corporation and son of his predecessor.
 Bonding well with his father in the past, their relations deteriorated in the pursuit of fortune.
 He is bent on retaking his lost fortune with the help of Maurice and Arnold, of which he believed belongs to him rightfully.

 Policeman

 A recurring officer who comically and ironically fails at his job.

 Arnold

 Maurice' brutish and menacing sidekick that often unsuccessfully helps Maurice.

 Maurice

 A cunning gangster roaming with Arnold as henchmen for hire.

 Box office

 The film had grossed RMB 103 million (US$17 million) at the Chinese box office three days after being released.
 It had the highest-grossing opening weekend for a Chinese animated film and the third highest-grossing opening day for any animated film at the Chinese box office.
 More than a week after being released, it had grossed CN¥183 million (US$30.3 million).
 It is the highest grossing Chinese animated film in the country, beating the record previously held by Mission Incredible: Adventures on the Dragon's Trail.